poorrabbit/distcp_wrapper/readme.md

-If you are NOT using this script on an environment that is using regulated resource pools, then the name of the resource pool can be anything, though if would be wise to consistent in your usage.
+If you are NOT using this script on an environment that is using regulated resource pools, then the name of the resource pool can be anything, though if would be wise to be consistent in your usage.
 If you ARE using regulated resource pools, then the resource pool specified must be one on which the user calling the script has job submission permissions.